-It’s tempting to view an interview as a very formal occasion, and it is an important event, however; when it comes to your hair, fancy up-do’s are interview don’ts.
+It’s tempting to view an interview as a very formal occasion, and it is an important event; however, when it comes to your hair, fancy up-do’s are interview don’ts.
 “You don’t want to overdo it”, advises Christa Mancino, an Account Manager with Procom.
 “You should avoid things like getting blow outs or wedding-type up do’s before your meeting.
 You don’t want to have your hair look like something you didn’t or couldn’t do yourself, or this can cause the interviewer to become skeptical of your actual capabilities.”

-Your face definitely paints a picture of what you present to the world, but leave the heavy strokes for after-hours!
-“You should wear the makeup... not let the makeup wear you... meaning, if it's very noticeable... it's too bold,” says Valerie Anderson-Migliore, a Technical Recruiter with Procom.
+Your face definitely paints a picture of what you present to the world, but leave the heavy strokes for after-hours.
+“You should wear the makeup, not let the makeup wear you.
+Meaning, if it's very noticeable, it's too bold,” says Valerie Anderson-Migliore, a Technical Recruiter with Procom.

 Always focus your fashion on the conservative side.
 Dress professionally – devoid of any spaghetti straps, low cleavage, tight dresses or short skirts.
 Anything too revealing will be an immediate put off.
-You want to be conservative and work appropriate.”
+You want to be conservative and work appropriate.

-A tie can speak to his personality but it can also be a distraction.
+A tie can speak to your personality but it can also be a distraction.
 “Love a bold tie for other days, but for interviewing, you don't need the distraction,” says Marnie Pertsinidis, an Account Manager at Procom.
 “Also, everyone has a different idea of bold, so best to err on the side of conservative.”
 When you're heading out the door, double check that you aren't sporting any stains or wrinkles and that your shirt is properly tucked in.

-You’ve got it a bit easier when it comes to the shoe game, just ensure they match what you're wearing and you don’t have any notable scuffs, stains or mud/dirt on them.
+Ensure your dress shoes match what you're wearing and you don’t have any notable scuffs, stains or mud/dirt on them.